teleivo/cs143/assignments/PA5J/README.md

   * or print sequence of fibonacci using the Cons from the manual?
 * what kinds of tests can I setup to make sure each expression I add is actually working?

+* run only my implementation in the `my` case in test.sh

 ## Limitations and improvements